tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 - Early Bird: We offer 10% discount if registration is done by 60 days before the first day of the class.
 - Individual vs Company: We price the class differently depending on whether it is paid by your employer or yourself.
-- Students: We may offer 50% discount for a full-time students.
+- Students: We may offer 50% discount for full-time students.
 Contact us before registration and payment.

 Format and Package